AGR 135: Conservation and Natural Resources

 Student Learning Outcomes

-2. Investigate ecological principles needed for spatial and systems thinking.
+2. Analyze ecological principles essential for spatial and systems thinking.

-3. Incorporate scientific data as well as historical and ethical perspectives to guide sustainable actions.
+3. Integrate scientific data, historical context, and ethical perspectives to inform sustainable decision-making.

-6. Recognize freshwater scarcity and issues with water quality around the world.
+6. Assess global freshwater scarcity and water quality challenges.

-9. Identify issues dealing with air quality around the world and potential solutions.
+9. Analyze global air quality challenges and evaluate potential solutions.

-10. Contrast soil types and its contribution to ecosystem stability.
+10. Compare soil types and assess their contributions to ecosystem stability.

-11. Compare and contrast various issues with various anthropomorphic waste and pollution.
+11. Compare and contrast issues related to anthropogenic waste and pollution.